apiaryio/api-elements/API Elements Specification.md

 ### Base Element

 In this specification, every data structure is a sub-type of another data structure, and, therefore, it is directly or indirectly derived from one of the Data Structure _Base Types_.
-This is expressed as an inheritance of elements in Data Structure Refract.
-Where the predecessor of an element is referred to as element's _Base Element_.
+This is expressed as an inheritance of elements in Data Structure Refract, where the predecessor of an element is referred to as element's _Base Element_.

 Note: Not every Data Structure _Base Type_ is presented in Refract primitive types and vice versa – see the table below.